In this section you will find information about the European patent.

 As it is commonly said, after grant the European patent “branches off” in a series of national patents that will be valid only in those countries where the original patent will be validated.

-The person who has obtained a European patent is not obliged to validate it in all the sates initially indicated, but can instead choose to validate it in some countries of his interest, thus reducing the costs to be afforded.
+The person who has obtained a European patent is not obliged to validate it in all the sates initially indicated, but can instead choose to validate it in some countries of his interest, thus reducing the costs.

 Even if many months are necessary before the patent application is accepted (or maybe refused), in this period the invention can be realized, sold or licensed.

-The European patent is valid for 20 years that are counted from the filing date.
+The European patent is valid for 20 years starting from the filing date.